-Q. Where do I send my application materials?
+Q. What’s needed to apply, and where do I send my application materials?

-A. Prospective students who want to pursue a Ph.
-D. in Multicultural Women's and Gender Studies must fulfill requirements for both the TWU Graduate School and the MWGS PhD Program.
-For more information on what the Graduate School requires and where to send it see the catalog.
+A. Prospective students who want to pursue a PhD in Multicultural Women's and Gender Studies must fulfill requirements for both the TWU Graduate School and the MWGS PhD Program, which means that you send some materials to the Graduate School and some to us.
+For information on what the Graduate School requires and where to send it, see the catalog.